 What Is SEOBility?

-SEOBility is a tool that gives you a “snapshot” of how your website’s SEO is doing.
+SEOBility is a tool that gives you a “snapshot” of how your website’s SEO is doing in the SERPs.

-From checking meta-titles to checking rankings and keywords, with SEObility, you will have a clear idea of what has been your results so far, and where you can improve them for the future.
+From checking meta-titles to checking rankings and keywords, with SEObility, you will have a clear idea of what has been your results so far, and most importantly;

-Not all website owners will need this tool, especially if you are just starting out but if you have a client that has been ranking for a while and want to double down on your SEO efforts, then SEOBility may be something you might like and yes; can get you the results you are after.
+Not all website owners will need this tool, especially if you are just starting out – but if you have a client that has been ranking for a while and want to double down on your SEO efforts, then SEOBility may be something you might like and yes

 As perfectly as the SEOBility website claims, this tool “crawls your website and analyzes it for effort and potential optimization”.